-Figure 1: This model of an eagle from the Princeton Shape Benchmark should be correctly classified as a flying\bird, and for consistency, it should also be classified as a member of all of flying\bird's ancestor classes.
-Performing the standard k-Nearest-Neighbors algorithm using the Spherical Harmonic Descriptor correctly classifies the model as a bird and an animal, but not as a flying bird or a flying creature; it also incorrectly identifies the eagle as a fantasy animal and a dragon.
-By applying our Bayesian Aggregation algorithm on the results of the kNN classifiers, we are able to produce a more accurate prediction for the flying\bird class, as well as resolve the inconsistency with the flying\creature class, while ruling out the possibility that the model is a dragon.
-The color of each node represents the probability (p) that the model belongs to that node.
+Figure 1: This model of an eagle should be correctly classified as a flying\bird and, for consistency, all of flying\bird's ancestor classes.
+The standard k-Nearest-Neighbors algorithm classifies the model as a bird and an animal, but not as a flying bird or a flying creature; it also incorrectly identifies the eagle as a fantasy animal and a dragon.
+Our Bayesian Aggregation algorithm, using the results of the kNN classifiers, produces a more accurate prediction for the flying\bird class, resolves the inconsistency with the flying\creature class, and rules out the possibility that the model is a dragon.